skorhone/cacheloader-consistency/README.md

 # cacheloader-consistency-test
-This is a test suite for validating, if cache provider implements strong consistency on concurrent cache modifications.
+This is a test suite for validating, if cache provider implements eventual or strong consistency on concurrent cache modifications.

-Use of provider that does not provide strong consistency may result to stale being returned from cache.
+Use of provider that does not provide eventual or strong consistency may result to stale being returned from cache.

-Currently this test suite contains tests for eviction
+Currently this test suite contains tests for invalidation

 ## Providers
 Test suite contains tests for following providers: